 A fruit is a seed-bearing structure that develops from the ovary and sometimes the surrounding tissue.
 The seeds are enclosed within the ovary wall.
 If the wall becomes succulent the fruit is classified as ‘fleshy’.

-A fruit in which some of the flesh is formed not from ovary but from adjacent tissue such as the hypanthium or the receptacle.
+Accessory fruits are those in which some of the flesh is formed not just from the ovary but from adjacent tissue such as the hypanthium or the receptacle.
 Sometimes called a pseudocarp.